ENFJ Personality: The Protagonist

-This person understands other people's feelings and motives better than all other personalities.
+Protagonists understand other people's feelings and motives better than all other personalities.

-These personalities are inspiring and charismatic verbal communicators.
+Protagonists are inspiring and charismatic verbal communicators.
 These personality types have the talent to motivate and persuade others to help them make the world a better place.

-These personalities are altruistic and generous.
+Protagonists are altruistic and generous.
 These personality types put the needs of others before their own, and when someone needs help, they are sure to be there.

-These personalities are warmhearted and don't hesitate to show affection and admiration for others.
+Protagonists are warmhearted and don't hesitate to show affection and admiration for others.

-This person is fun.
+Protagonists are fun.
 ENFJ personality types have a great sense of humor, and people love to be around them.

-These personalities are team-players; they build strong teams and maintain them to reach their ultimate goal.
+Protagonists are team-players; they build strong teams and maintain them to reach their ultimate goal.

-These personalities are loyal and committed.
+Protagonists are loyal and committed.
 Anyone who is loyal and committed to one of these personality type will be rewarded in kind.